MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 ## Step 4: Validate that access has been assigned

-In this step, you confirm that the **Requestor1** user account was assigned the access package and that they are now a member of the **Marketing resources** group.
+In this step, confirm that the **Requestor1** user account was assigned the access package and that they are now a member of the **Marketing resources** group.

-Sign out of the Requestor1 account and sign back in to the administrator account to see the status of the request.
+Use the administrator account to see the status of the request.

 ### Get the status of the request

 Use the **id** property of the request to get the current status of it.
+The request state should be `Delivered` and request status `Fulfilled`.

 ```powershell
 Get-MgEntitlementManagementAccessPackageAssignmentRequest -AccessPackageAssignmentRequestId 'c82bc0cd-4fbc-4492-8c75-54c41dc74803'| Format-List